axelarnetwork/axelar-contract-deployments/deployment-automation/README.md

 ### JSON Configuration Generation

 Creates `config.json` with the network and contract details.
-This is used to update the axelar-chains-config file for the target network.
+This is used to update the Axelar-chains-config file for the target network.

 ### Wallet Management